-Some functions of Wonder may be disabled or suffer lower performance if your network administrator (IT department) blocks video and audio services in browsers.
-For example, this would prevent the Broadcast feature from sharing audio or video data.
+Some functions of Wonder may be disabled or suffer lower performance if your network administrator (IT department) blocks some video and audio services.

-Most commonly, the issues are solved by turning off your VPN.
+Most commonly, the issues are solved by turning off the VPN.

-For Broadcasting mode, we use Agora.
-Follow this link to find all the ports, protocols, and domains that must not be blocked for Wonder to work properly: https://docs.agora.io/en/Agora%20Platform/firewall?platform=Web#a-nameweb-sdkartc-sdk-web
+Follow this link to find all the ports, protocols, and domains that must not be blocked for Wonder to work properly: https://support.tokbox.com/hc/en-us/articles/360029733631-What-are-the-Vonage-Video-API-network-connectivity-requirements-

 All the services used by Wonder are very common video and audio services used by most other browser-based video-conferencing tools.
 You can find more info about them through the links below: